Felix3242/Athabasca/README.md

-# Grade 12 computer science project
+# Customer Relationship Management App developed for telMAX Sales Operations Team Manager with 3 other team members.

-A Java Swing desktop application for managing clients, assignments, and employees, with Firebase Realtime Database integration.
+A Java Swing desktop application for managing clients, assignments, and employees, with Firebase Realtime Database integration for telMAX

 ## Features